-The fixed effects estimator allows the intercept to differ across cross-section units by estimating different constants for each cross-section.
-This is due to the fact that although the intercept may differ across individual companies, each individual's intercept does not vary overtime, that is, it is time invariant.
-When the estimation of fixed effect was done, results in table A5 in the appendix were achieved;
+The fixed effects estimator allows the intercept to differ across cross-section units by esternating different constants for each cross-section.
+This is due to the fact that although the intercept may differ across individual companies, each individual's intercept does not vary overtime.
+If all 15, it is time invariant.
+When the estimation of fixed effect was done, results in table A5.